RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_2_Notes.md

 4. **Respond**: Making sure proper procedures are used to contain, neutralize, and analyze security incidents and implement improvements to the security process
 5. **Recover**: The process of returning affected systems back to normal operation

+## NIST Special Publication 800-53 (NIST S.P.
+800-53)
 NIST S.P.
-800-53: a unified framework for protecting the security of information systems within the federal government.
+800-53 is a unified framework for protecting the security of information systems within the federal government.